MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 ---
 # Interop between Kaizala and Microsoft Teams

-Kaizala is designed to connect an organization’s external network (such as vendors) with its internal employees (such as information workers).
-The overarching goal is to let Kaizala users chat with Microsoft Teams users.
+Kaizala-Teams interop is an initiative that will help your organization complete the workflows between your inner loop (for example, information workers) and your outer loop (for example, vendors).
+The overarching goal here is to let Kaizala users chat with Microsoft Teams users.

-The first step is to enable interoperability (interop) between two Kaizala users within the same organization for individual messages.

-Based on feedback from partners and customers, we will increase the scope of interop and include rich message types for groups (such as attachments).
+We are starting with enabling interop on all text messages in [organization chats](https://support.office.com/article/organization-chats-and-groups-in-kaizala-c8a7855c-d232-4914-811c-f6708734dcc3).
+Our intent is to expand to enable interop with Teams-only users, for all message types and groups.
 Watch this article for details about improvements in the interop feature.

 ## How interop works with Microsoft Teams

 ### Conditions for interop to work

-- Currently, users must be registered on Kaizala and be on Microsoft Teams.
-Once registered, the user does not need to open Kaizala.
+For the first phase, users must be registered on both Kaizala and Microsoft Teams.
+We are working to enable interop between Kaizala and Teams-only users.
-- Our goal is to let Kaizala and Microsoft Teams users interop while being only on Microsoft Teams.

 ### Set up interop with Microsoft Teams

-Interop with Microsoft Teams is automatically set up for organizational one-on-one chat *(Link to org chat - TBD)*.
+Interop with Microsoft Teams is automatically set up for [organizational one-on-one chat](https://support.office.com/en-us/article/organization-chats-and-groups-in-kaizala-c8a7855c-d232-4914-811c-f6708734dcc3).

 To set up interop with Microsoft Teams: